Jonathan India: Professional career

+Cincinnati Reds

+Minor leagues

 India was considered one of the top prospects for the 2018 Major League Baseball draft, and was selected fifth overall by the Cincinnati Reds.
 India signed with the Reds for $5.3 million, and began his professional career with the Greeneville Reds of the Rookie League Appalachian League, where he batted .261 with three home runs.
 He was moved to the Billings Mustangs of the Pioneer League on July 26 to get playing time at shortstop.
 He hit .250 with two singles in three games for Billings.
-On July 30, India was promoted to Class A Midwest League Dayton Dragons and ended the season there, batting .229 with three home runs and 11 RBIs in 27 games.
+On July 30, India was promoted to the Single–A Midwest League Dayton Dragons and ended the season there, batting .229 with three home runs and 11 RBI in 27 games.

-India began 2019 with the Daytona Tortugas of the Class A-Advanced Florida State League, earning FSL All-Star honors.
+India began 2019 with the Daytona Tortugas of the High–A Florida State League (FSL).
+In June, he participated in the FSL All-Star game.
+On July 22, the Reds promoted India to the Chattanooga Lookouts of the Double–A Southern League after batting .256 with 8 home runs and 30 RBI in 87 games with Daytona.
+Baseball America named him the No. 51 prospect in 2019.
+After the season, he played in Arizona Fall League (AFL).
+He in the AFL after hitting .133/.254/.333 with three home runs in 18 games.

+India did not participate in any games during the 2020 season due to the cancellation of the minor league season because of the COVID-19 pandemic.